Rounding it up

 Thankfully, with your KOHO account, you have access to lots of tools to help you track and improve your credit score.

-Since payments made with your KOHO prepaid Visa card don’t affect your credit score (since it’s not a line of credit), using it for most purchases helps you to minimize the amount that you’re putting on your credit card each month.
+Since payments made with your KOHO prepaid Mastercard don’t affect your credit score (since it’s not a line of credit), using it for most purchases helps you to minimize the amount that you’re putting on your credit card each month.

 Your KOHO account also gives you access to a whole slew of budgeting tools so you can master your finances.
 Doing so can help you avoid taking out loans or racking up credit card debt unless it’s absolutely necessary.